cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 Participation to a relation is declared at every table mapping of the field.
 If not declared, a field is considerd to participate in every relation, when it is the only field mapped to the target, else it will be assigned only to the "main"(unnamed) relation.
-To declare the participation on a subset, that contains the "main"(unnamed) relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.
+To declare the participation on a subset, that contains the "main" (unnamed) relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.

 A target column must only have one field mapped in every specific relation.

 ## Participation of hubs
-Hubs participate to all relations that contain a full set of fields mapped to the business keys.
+Hubs participate in all relations that contain a full set of fields mapped to the business keys.

 - The full set of business keys is determined by the relation with the most business key columns.